-To start setting up WordPress, we first need to select a host (affiliate).
+To start setting up WordPress, you first need to select a host.
 A host is the company who will store all of the back-end data for your website.
 I prefer BlueHost for all beginner bloggers.
-Not only is Bluehost SUPER affordable ($3.95/month), but they also have great customer support.
+My main reason for selecting Bluehost is that it's SUPER affordable (under $5.00/month).

 Set up a BlueHost Account

-The first thing you need to do is set up a Bluehost account.
-You can select what plan is best for you.
-If you’re just starting out, the ‘basic’ package will work just fine (you can always upgrade down the road).
+The first thing you need to do is select what plan is best for your site.
+If you're just starting out, the 'basic' package will work just fine.

 Set up Your Domain